 Introduction of Binary Search Tree

-• They are also called Ordered Binary Trees as each node in BST is placed according to a specific order.
+• They are also called Ordered Binary Trees, as each node in a BST is placed according to a specific order.

 Definition

-• A binary search tree is a non-linear, non-cyclic data structure and is an extension/type of binary tree that may be empty, or each node has at most two children.
+• A binary search tree is a non-linear, non-cyclic data structure and is an extension/type of binary tree that may be empty or have at most two children at each node.

 • A binary search tree is either empty or it contains a root node together with two binary search trees called the left subtree and the right subtree of the root.